Chase the Rainy Blues Away With These West Michigan Activities

 1 – Visit Frederik Meijer Gardens & Sculpture Park

-We love this place at any time of year, but especially when the weather turns grey.
+We love Meijer Gardens at any time of year, but especially when the weather turns grey.
 Warm up in the tropical conservatory, take in some art, and grab a snack in their cafe.

-If you time it right, you may be able to visit one of their famous seasonal displays – Butterflies are Blooming in the spring or Holiday Traditions Around the World during Christmas season.
+If you time it right, you may be able to visit one of their famous seasonal displays – Butterflies are Blooming in the spring or Christmas & Holiday Traditions during the Christmas season.

 2 – Head to a Grand Rapids Museum

-A popular go-to for indoor fun is the Grand Rapids Children’s Museum.
-And did you know there is a hands-on art room in the Grand Rapids Art Museum geared towards families?
-Plus, every Tuesday is free admission!
+An absolute must for indoor fun is the Grand Rapids Children’s Museum (temporarily closed).
+And did you know there are activities for kids at the Grand Rapids Art Museum?
+Plus, admission is free every Tuesday and Thursday night!

 For a full list, check out our Big List of Museums, Zoos and Science Centers.